 The yehi ratzon for Hoshana Rabbah that is recited after each book of Tehillim mentions "the book of substance and good livelihood" (after the third sefer), "the book of the upright and the wholesome" (after the fourth sefer), and "the book of the righteous" (after the fifth sefer).
 That is how the prayer appears in the printed versions of Tehillim.
 However, in the Avinu Malkeinu prayer that appears in our siddurim (according to the nusach prepared by the Alter Rebbe), a varied form of the equivalent requests appears.
-There, we ask for "the book of good life"; "the book of redemption and salvation"; "the book of livelihood and sustenance", "the book of merits"; and "the book of forgiveness and pardon".
-We should defer to the text as it appears in Avinu Malkeinu.86
+There, we ask for "the book of good life," "the book of redemption and salvation," "the book of livelihood and sustenance," "the book of merits," and "the book of forgiveness and pardon."
+We should defer to the text as it appears in the Avinu Malkeinu prayer.21

 The gabba'im distribute sweet apples to the congregation who arrive to recite Tehillim.
-After reciting Tehillim, return home or to your place of lodging to eat the apple in a sukkah.
-Dip the apple in honey.87
+After reciting Tehillim, return to your home or place of lodging to eat the apple in a Sukkah.
+Dip the apple in honey.22